 We sponsor Key Clubs in 9 Loudoun County high schools.
 Students run these service leadership programs under faculty supervision, providing much needed community service by sponsoring projects that benefit their schools and the community at large, while receiving valuable leadership training and experience.

 Community service is a big part of Kiwanis—we truly serve the children of the world, beginning in Loudoun County.
-In our decades of service we have supported many different organizations.
+In our decades of service, we have supported many different organizations.
 Our club most recently has locally supported INOVA Loudoun Hospital’s pediatric units, Women Giving Back, Loudoun Hunger Relief, Mobile Hope, the Saint Lucy Project, NIH’s Children’s Inn, a Little Pantry in northeast Leesburg, Backpack Buddies, and youth projects.
 At Christmas, we partner with Toys for Tots and deliver toys to pediatrics patients in the hospital.

 What is Kiwanis?